Table of Contents

 Fact – 14

-All biochemical reactions in a cell, including cell division, growth and development of a cell, cell expansion are carried out by the Cytoplasm.
-Apart from these, cytoplasm functions by providing particular shape, mechanical support and also protecting the internal cell organelles from damage caused due to the collision of cells.
+All biochemical reactions in a cell, including cell division, growth and development of a cell, and expansion are carried out by the cytoplasm.
+Apart from these, cytoplasm functions by providing particular shape, and mechanical support and also protecting the internal cell organelles from damage caused due to the collision of cells.

 Fact – 15